 - Managing food intolerance/ IBS by working with a health professional

-- Minimising your risk of constipation and avoid straining
+- Minimizing your risk of constipation and avoid straining

-- Minimising you risk of diarrhoea and associated straining
+- Minimizing you risk of diarrhoea and associated straining

 Manage your cough by:

-- Working with a health professional to manage a chronic cough e.g. asthma
+- Working with a health professional to manage your chronic cough e.g. asthma

-- Managing acute chest infections by seeing your doctor (you may wish to discuss using a cough suppressant if appropriate)
+- Managing acute chest infections by seeing your doctor (discuss using a cough suppressant to reduce coughing if appropriate)

-- Using ‘The Knack’ technique every time you need to cough
+- Using ‘The Knack’ every time you cough

 - Not smoking